 Maintenance dose: 1.25 to 2.5 mg orally once a day before breakfast

 Maximum dose: 2.5 mg orally once a day

--After two to three days of treatment, an attempt may be made to reduce the dose of concomitant levodopa-carbidopa by 10% to 30%.
-Further reductions may be possible during continued selegiline therapy.
+-Two to 3 days after initiating therapy with this drug, an attempt may be made to reduce the dose of levodopa-carbidopa; typically a 10% to 30% reduction is needed; further reductions may be possible during continued concomitant use.

-Use: Adjunct in the management of Parkinson's disease patients being treated with levodopa-carbidopa who exhibit deterioration in the quality of their response to this therapy.
+Use: As an adjunct in the management of Parkinson's disease in patients being treated with levodopa-carbidopa who exhibit deterioration in the quality of their response to this therapy.

 Usual Adult Dose for Depression:

-Initial dose: Apply one 6 mg/24 hours transdermal patch to intact skin once every 24 hours
+Initial dose: 6 mg/24 hours patch applied topically once a day

-Maintenance dose: One 6 mg/24 hours to 12 mg/24 hours transdermal patch applied to the skin once a day
+Maintenance dose: 6 mg/24 hours to 12 mg/24 hours patch applied topically once a day

 Use: Treatment of major depressive disorder (MDD)